scottnath/scottnath.com/workspaces/website/src/content/blahg/profile-components.md

 ---
 title: "Profile Components: display social profiles in native web components"
-description: "Profile-components are a set of web components with zero dependencies that display publically-available profile information from various social networks.
+description: "Profile-components are a set of web components with zero dependencies that display publicly-available profile information from various social networks.
 Currently two: GitHub and dev.to."
 pubDate: "2023-10-10"
-heroImage: "/profile-components/profile-components-header-prod.jpeg"
+heroImage: "/profile-components-blahg/profile-components-header-prod.jpeg"
 ---

-Profile Components is a set of web components with zero dependencies that display publically-available profile information from various social networks.
+Profile Components is a set of web components with zero dependencies that display publicly-available profile information from various social networks.
 Currently two: GitHub and dev.to.

-Being native web components, these can be used in any HTML page, framework-based site, or whereever you can use HTML.
-They are available via unpkg.com or you can add the npm module to your project.
+Being native web components, these can be used in any HTML page, framework-based site, or wherever you can use HTML.
+They are available via unpkg.com or you can add the NPM module to your project.

 ## 100% All Natural Features!